Shiray427/CEPARCO-SIMD-Programming-Project/README.md

 | x86 SIMD AVX2 ASM using YMM | 0.270087 ms | 28.226107 ms | 465.343303 ms |

 ## Performance Analysis
-// MOST IMPORTANT PART
--> analyze performance of different kernels, how many times faster, why is it faster, etc.
-As can be seen from the tables above, ....

 As can be seen from the tables above, the YMM register AVX2 ASM performed the best, with XMM register AVX2 ASM performing slightly behind.
 This is followed closely by C in release mode, then C in debug mode being moderately further behind, and lastly x86-64 ASM performing significantly slower than the rest.
 It is important to note that DEBUG/RELEASE mode only affects the C kernel implementation, and thus the repeated runs for the assembly implementations can simply be looked at as more data to draw conclusions from.
 Thus, we also learn from these values that there is a significant amount of experimental difference between multiple runs of the same configurations, likely due to the input array sizes being significantly large.
 Thus it can be said that 30 executions is not nearly enough to expertly conclude precise differences in performance due to the fluctations, especially with some of the gaps going anywhere from 2-22% for XMM vs YMM AVX2, among others.

 Regardless, we can generally say that YMM AVX2 ASM implementation is able to perform consistently the best, with XMM AVX2 ASM and Release Mode C close behind and perform competitvely with each other, with edge cases allowing C Release Mode to perform better.
 With these relatively close in performance, the next would be the unoptimized C Debug Mode, being 300-500% slower than the initial cluster of best performing implementations (C Release, YMM AVX2, XMM AVX2).
 Last is the x86-64 ASM implementation, being around 280% slower than C in Debug Mode.
 This brings the total performance gap between YMM AVX2 and x86-64 ASM to hover around 3000%.